- A1 'Let's move the Music on the Lyre!' Hajime Kira, Japan

 The workshop is for singers, lyre players and also for singers who accompany themselves on the lyre.
 Languages:German/ English Participants: max.
 12

 Christian Giersch: Lyre player, composer and Waldorf teacher.
-He has worked for many years together with Monika Meier-Häcker on 'Lyre and Voice'.
+He has worked for many years together with Monika Mayr-Häcker on 'Lyre and Voice'.

-Monika Meier-Häcker: Singer, both songs and oratorio, with a special affinity for singing with the lyre.
+Monika Mayr-Häcker: Singer, both songs and oratorio, with a special affinity for singing with the lyre.
 Educated in the 'Schule der Stimmenthüllung' in Witten/Bochum.
 She also studied with Ingrid Bettag in München.

 She uses her voice as a performer and in pedagogic settings both in- and outside Germany